cocos/cocos-docs/en/editor/extension/inspector.md

-# Custom Property Inspector Panel
+# Custom Inspector Panel

-Developers with custom property inspector needs are advised to first refer to the documentation [Defining Properties via Modifiers](.../.../scripting/decorator.md), and if that document meets the requirements, it is recommended that the methods in that document be used first.
+Developers with custom inspector needs are advised to first refer to the documentation [Decorator](../../scripting/decorator.md), and if that document meets the requirements, it is recommended that the methods in that document be used first.

 The **Inspector** panel, the module in Cocos Creator that displays the currently selected state, provides some basic extension capabilities.